ethereum/ethereum-org-website/src/content/glossary/index.md

 ## Testnet {#testnet}

-Short for "test network," a network used to simulate the behavior of the main Ethereum network.
+Short for "test network," a network used to simulate the behavior of the main Ethereum network (contrast to "mainnet").

 ## Transaction {#transactions}